MicrosoftDocs/azure-media-services/media-services/previous/media-services-advanced-encoding-with-mes.md

 ## <a id="deinterlacing"></a>Disable auto de-interlacing
 Customers don't need to do anything if they like the interlace contents to be automatically de-interlaced.
 When the auto de-interlacing is on (default) the MES does the auto detection of interlaced frames and only de-interlaces frames marked as interlaced.

-You can turn the auto de-interlacing off. **This option is not encouraged**.
+You can turn the auto de-interlacing off. **Using this option is not encouraged**.

 ### JSON preset